openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 the same repo, and only the translations needed could be pulled from this repo.
-Lastly, when a new release of the documentation is cut, it can be separate from the translations that may be updating over a longer period of time, but still connected to a specfic version of the documentation.
+Lastly, when a new release of the documentation is cut, it can be separate from the translations that may be updating over a longer period of time, but still connected to a specific version of the documentation.